Budibase/website/content/blog/how-to-make-a-web-app/index.md

 Low-code offers just as much, if not more, for less technical types.
 For example, Budibase empowers users to build fully functional, professional web apps, without writing a single line of code.

 We’ll take a look at exactly how this works towards the end of this guide.

+Ok, now we’re on the same page, let’s jump into prerequisites.

 ## **Prerequisites to create a web app**